About NCABANA

 Meetings

-The state Chapter meetings are quarterly and are held in different locations throughtout the state at member's shops or homes.
-They are sometimes held at the NC State fair grounds in Raleigh, NC.
-The meeting at the John C. Campbell folk school in Brasstown,NC. is not to be missed.
+The state Chapter meetings are quarterly and are held in different locations throughout the state at member's shops or homes.
 Regional area meetings are held on varying schedules throughout the state.
-Both state and area meetings are anounced in the NCABANA newsletter "The Hot Iron Sparkle" and published on this website.
+Both state and area meetings are announced in the NC ABANA newsletter "The Hot Iron Sparkle" and published on this website.
+For regional group meetings please contact the host to confirm date, time and location.
+Members may attend any of these meetings.

 What goes on at meetings?